Saving Silverman

-Saving Silverman (internationally titled Evil Woman) is a 2001 American romantic comedy film directed by Dennis Dugan and starring Jason Biggs, Steve Zahn, Jack Black, and Amanda Peet.
+Saving Silverman (internationally titled Evil Woman) is a 2001 American romantic black comedy film directed by Dennis Dugan and starring Jason Biggs, Steve Zahn, Jack Black, and Amanda Peet.
 Neil Diamond has a cameo role playing himself.
-In the film, Darren Silverman's longtime friends try to save him from marrying his controlling new girlfriend, whose behavior threatens the friends, their band, and Darren's chance at happiness with his lifelong true love.
+The film follows two men who try to save their childhood friend, Darren, from marrying his controlling new girlfriend, whose behavior threatens the friend group, their band, and Darren's chance at happiness with his lifelong true love.

-The film received generally negative reviews from critics, and was a box office disappointment, grossing only $26.1 million worldwide against its $22 million budget.
+Saving Silverman was released by Sony Pictures Releasing on February 9, 2001.
+The film was panned by critics, and was a box office disappointment, grossing only $26.1 million worldwide against its $22 million budget.

 Plot

 Darren Silverman, Wayne LeFessier, and J.D.
 McNugent, best friends since fifth grade and Neil Diamond fans throughout, form a Neil Diamond tribute band called Diamonds in the Rough.

 Through a chance encounter in a local bar after a band gig, Darren meets Judith Fessbeggler, a beautiful but domineering psychologist who shows signs of being emotionally abusive.
 Six weeks into their relationship, Darren asks her if they could finally have sex, but Judith refuses until marriage.
 She suggests non-penetrative sex instead, so Darren gets nothing but a sore jaw.

 Judith isolates Darren from his friends, demands that he quit the band, receive humiliating medical procedures, and attend relationship counseling under her care.
 Wayne and J.D. decide to save Darren from her by attempting to bribe her, arm wrestle her, and finally shock her with faked photographs of Darren cheating, all to no avail.

 The friends, undaunted, try to reunite Darren with his "one and only" high school sweetheart, Sandy Perkus, when she returns to Seattle before she takes her final vows as a nun.
 When Darren and Judith announce their engagement, in which Darren would take her last name, Wayne and J.D. kidnap her.
 However, she discovers the identity of her captors, and the duo are convinced they cannot let her go.
-Despite sending Darren a fake break-up letter from Judith, Darren wasn't willing to forget about her, so Wayne and J.D. staged Judith's fake death using her car and a cadaver dug up from a cemetery and sent them over a cliff.
+Despite sending Darren a fake break-up letter from Judith, Darren is unwilling to forget about her, so Wayne and J.D. stage Judith's fake death using her car and a cadaver dug up from a cemetery and send them over a cliff.

-When they visit their high school football coach, Coach Norton, in jail (who accidentally killed a referee with a football signal pole in a fit of rage), he suggests they just kill her.
+When they visit their high school football coach, Coach Norton, in jail for accidentally killing a referee with a football signal pole in a fit of rage, Norton suggests they just kill her.
 The pair attempt to shoot Judith, but end up deciding against it.
 Sandy's feelings for Darren are reawakened, but their attempted date is ruined by his preoccupation with Judith.
 Sandy, disheartened, returns to the convent, but Darren snaps out of it and runs the 30 mi there to win her back.